pytorch/pytorch/docs/source/package.rst

 .. warning::

-    This module is experimental and has not yet been publicly released.
+    This module depends on the ``pickle`` module which is is not secure.
+Only unpackage data you trust.

 ``torch.package`` adds support for creating hermetic packages containing arbitrary PyTorch code.
 These packages can be saved, shared, used to load and execute models